-Look to Roland’s consistently updated SuperNATURAL modelling/sampling hybrid sound engine and it’ll be easy to see why.
+Look to Roland’s consistently updated SuperNATURAL modeling/sampling hybrid sound engine and it’ll be easy to see why.
 Even so, Yamaha didn’t rest on its laurels.

 With the update to the YDP-line of instruments, Yamaha implemented their CFX sound sampling, which was previously a hallmark of the CLP-series digital pianos.

 Getting the same sounds in the more affordable YDP-line of keyboards is a fantastic deal.

 The CFX sound engine features a sampled version of Yamaha’s iconic 9’ CFX concert grand, which is a sound featured on countless records and stages thanks to its magnificent sound.

 The CFX concert grand is known for its resonant bass and brilliant high-end.
 Many consider the CFX to be one of the greats of the modern era.

 The YDP-164 has the exact same set of sounds as the YDP-144, so you’ll hardly find any difference in this department.